kubernetes-sigs/gateway-api/geps/gep-3793/index.md

   - type: DefaultGateway
     status: "True"
     lastTransitionTime: "2025-10-01T12:00:00Z"
-    message: "Gateway is the default Gateway"
+    message: "Gateway has default scope All"
 ```

-If `spec.isDefault` is not present or is set to `false`, the Gateway MUST NOT
+If `spec.defaultScope` is not present, the Gateway MUST NOT claim Routes that
-claim those Routes and MUST NOT set the `DefaultGateway` condition in its
+do not name it specifically in `parentRefs`, and it MUST NOT set the
-`status`.
+`DefaultGateway` condition in its `status`.

 ##### Access to a Default Gateway